DataSF/datasf.github.io/academy/_posts/2023-02-23-intro-to-python-for-gis-analysis.md

 ## Upcoming courses scheduled

-[View the Course Calendar](https://datasf.org/academy/calendar/){: target="_blank" rel="noreferrer noopener"} to see a list of upcoming classes.
-To get notified when enrollment opens for a class, complete the [Course Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSdbubwh6VG_QXphYMfJ-YHGqACK5uhlbv6Qs1hdrLaiFnJQCA/viewform){: target="_blank" rel="noreferrer noopener"} and select the class (or classes) you’re interested in.
+[View the Course Calendar](https://datasf.org/academy/calendar/){: target="_blank" rel="noreferrer noopener"}&nbsp;to see a list of upcoming classes.
+To get notified when enrollment opens for a class, complete the&nbsp;[Course Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSdbubwh6VG_QXphYMfJ-YHGqACK5uhlbv6Qs1hdrLaiFnJQCA/viewform){: target="_blank" rel="noreferrer noopener"}&nbsp;and select the class (or classes) you’re interested in.

 After completing the interest form, you will get an email when enrollment opens 3 weeks prior to class.
 Enrollment is not guaranteed as sometimes there are more interested employees than available seats.